 While the camera is switched ON, if you eject or remove the SD card forcefully it will interrupt any ongoing data transfers between the camera and SD card.
 This will cause a camera SD card to turn RAW or get corrupted.

 With a RAW SD card, you won’t be able to access any media stored on it, and in the worst case, the SD card may turn blank & not display the files stored in it.
-Regardless of the state of SD card, the formatting camera SD card will still result in the loss of video or audio files.
+Regardless of the state of the SD card, the formatting camera SD card will still result in the loss of video or audio files.

 However, one can easily fix and recover data from blank SD card that have turned RAW or corrupt with a trusted data recovery software.